ms-iot/content/en-US/Samples/CognitiveServices.md

   }
   {% endhighlight %}

 This function instantiates an instance of the Emotion API and attempts to open the URL passed as an argument (hopefully an image), scanning it for faces.
 It scans the faces it finds for emotions and returns the resulting Emotion objects.
-These contain quite detailed results, including the likelihood of each emotion, the bounding box of the face, and more.
+These contain detailed results, including the likelihood of each emotion and the bounding box of the face.
 See the [documentation](#) for more details.

 4. Add in the button event handler code

-    First, add the **async** keyword to the button_Clicked method Visual Studio created for you.
+    Add the **async** keyword to the button_Clicked method Visual Studio created for you.
 Then, add the following code to that function:

   {% highlight C# %}
   public sealed partial class MainPage : Page